a16z/awesome-farcaster/README.md

   - Open source at [kn/ncbot](https://github.com/kn/ncbot).
 - [@coffeebot](https://fcast.me/coffeebot) - Each week Coffeebot randomly pairs casters together for a "coffee" chat.
 - [@year-progress](https://fcast.me/year-progress) - Casts out the percentage of the year complete as a progress bar.
+- [@tip](https://fcast.me/tip) - Reply to any cast with "@tip" and TipCast bot will reply with a link to tip the author.

 ### Community